COVID-19 & Award USA: Information and Resources

 What should Award Centers and Participants do if their Practice and/or Qualifying Adventurous Journey was cancelled?

 Many of our Award Centers and Participants have had to cancel their Adventurous Journeys.
 We recognize how difficult is.
 We hope that it will be possible to reschedule these trips once travel and group activities become safe once again.

 For Participants that have not yet started working on this section, this is a great time to dig into the Training and Preparation section.
 Look through the list of topics in the Training and Preparation section of the AJ in the ORB and make sure that AJ teams feel fully trained and ready for their trips when the time comes!
 Below are some training resources:

-- The National Park Service has a variety of informative articles about trails and hiking, biking, camping, watching wildlife, camping, and health and safety.
+- The National Park Service has a variety of informative articles about trails and hiking, biking, camping, watching wildlife, and health and safety.